 As well as excellent expert lectures, entertainment ranks high on Explorer: the two-tier 694-seat Constellation Theatre has the vibe of an upmarket jazz club and the nightly shows—more elaborate than on other vessels—range from American jazz to London dance, a Parisian-style burlesque that blends dance, song and spectacular costumes, and Tony Award-winning music and comedy from Hollywood’s golden age.

-So if you would like to cruise aboard Explorer—and who wouldn’t?—you can be sure of the ultimate cruise aboard ‘the world’s most luxurious cruise ship’, on all or any of her voyages.
-This season she is in Europe and the Baltic: soon she will be in the Caribbean and the USA: and in 2020 she will be sailing the South Pacific and South-East Asia.
+So if you would like to cruise aboard Explorer—and who wouldn’t?—you can be sure of the ultimate cruise aboard ‘the world’s most luxurious cruise ship’, on all of her voyages—in Europe and the Baltic, the Caribbean, the USA and Alaska, the South Pacific and South-East Asia.